 Microsoft Word Tutorials

-This section contains a listing of the various Microsoft Word tutorials that we've done.
+This section contains a listing of the free Microsoft Word tutorials that we've done.
 In some cases, there are accompanying screencasts to the tutorial or related files.
 These are noted in the tutorials.

 If you don't have Microsoft Word, there are three options: